minghuiyang1998/Implementation-of-LSM-Tree/README.md

 ## Contact

-If you have any questions please feel free to see Andy in office hours, or email me at ndhuynh@bu.edu.
+If you have any questions please feel free to see Ju Hyoung in office hours, or email me at jmun@bu.edu.